 So exactly how often should you have a massage?
 The answer is that it depends.
 What can you afford budget-wise?
 And how many goal races do you have planned for the year?
 Ideally, you should schedule your massages approximately two to three days after key workouts, long runs or races.
 Pre-race massages should also be booked three to five days before goal races, while post-race massages should be booked three to five days after goal races.

 Look at your budget and schedule and find what works for you.
 The important thing is to get into a regular massage schedule, whether it be once a week, once a month or once every two to three months.

-So, if your budget allows, treat yourself to regular therapeutic massages throughout your training year.
+So, if your budget allows, treat yourself to regular therapeutic massages throughout your training year, or add a massage gun to your gear bag for a simpler recovery process.
 Not only is it a glorious reward for hard and consistent training, but it will also benefit your body in a number of ways.
 Just don’t rely solely on your massage schedule to keep you niggle- and injury free.
 Instead, be diligent about recovering enough, hydrating well, and stretching and foam rolling often in between massage sessions.

 - Benefits of massage for runners, Online publication ,

 - The pros and cons of massages for runners, Online publication ,